Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

-which comes equipped with a functor $q: \C \to \C / \D$ (see \cite{drinfelddgquotient, lyubashenkoovsienko} for an explicit model in the dg and $\ainf$ cases respectively, also discussed in \cite[\S 3.1.3]{gpssectorsoc}).
-The pair $\C/\D$ and $q$ satisfy the following universal property: any functor $\C \to \E$ which sends $\D$ to $0$ factors essentially uniquely through $\C/\D$ via $q$; more precisely, the pre-composition $q^*: \Fun(\C/\D, \E) \hookrightarrow \Fun(\C, \E)$ fully faithfully embeds the former category as the full subcategory $\Fun_{\operatorname{Ann}(\D)}(\C, \E)$ of the latter consisting of functors from $\C$ to $\E$ which annihilate $\D$.
+(see \cite{drinfelddgquotient, lyubashenkoovsienko} for an explicit model in the dg and $\ainf$ cases respectively, also discussed in \cite[Sec.\ 3.1.3]{gpssectorsoc}).
+The pair $\C/\D$ and $q$ satisfy the following universal property: any functor $\C \to \E$ which sends $\D$ to $0$ factors essentially uniquely through $\C/\D$ via $q$; more precisely, the pre-composition $q^*: \Fun(\C/\D, \E) \hookrightarrow \Fun(\C, \E)$ fully faithfully embeds the former category as the full subcategory $\Fun_{\Ann(\D)}(\C, \E)$ of the latter consisting of functors from $\C$ to $\E$ which annihilate $\D$.
 Taking $\E$ to be $(\Mod\ZZ)^\op$, we note in particular that the pullback map

-is a fully faithful embedding whose essential image is the $\C$ modules which annihilate $\D$ (see \cite[Lemmas 3.12 and 3.13]{gpssectorsoc}).
+is a fully faithful embedding whose essential image is the $\C$ modules which annihilate $\D$ (see \cite[Lem.\ 3.12 and 3.13]{gpssectorsoc}).
+It follows from these universal properties that the quotient $\C/\D$ depends only on the full subcategory of $\C$ split-generated by $\D$.
+If $\C$ is pre-triangulated then so is $\C/\D$, however be warned that $\C/\D$ need not be idempotent complete even if $\C$ is.

-In light of \eqref{fullyfaithfulrightadjoint}, for a large category $\CCC$ and a large subcategory $\DDD \subset \CCC$ which is compactly generated by a subset of $\CCC$'s compact objects $\D \subseteq \C:=\CCC^c$, we can define the quotient of $\CCC$ by $\DDD$, also denoted $\CCC/\DDD$, as the quotient constructed as before or, equivalently, as the full subcategory of $\CCC$ that is right-orthogonal to $\DDD$ (these are equivalent because the map $\CCC \to \CCC/\DDD$ now has a fully faithful right adjoint onto precisely the right-orthogonal to $\DDD$).
-Implicitly, we may sometimes use $\CCC / \D$ to refer to the corresponding large quotient $\CCC / \DDD$.
-The category $\CCC/\DDD$ is also compactly generated, and this large quotient operation is compatible (by passing to compact objects) with small quotients, at least up to idempotent completion: \begin{lemma}[{Compatibility of large quotients with compact objects, compare \cite[Thm.\ 2.1]{neeman-smashing}}] If $\CCC$ is compactly generated by $\C = \CCC^c$, and $\D \subseteq \C$ is a full subcategory, then there is a natural fully faithful functor $\C/\D \to (\CCC/\DDD)^c$ which exhibits the latter as the idempotent completion of the former. \end{lemma}

-In particular, we note that quotients of (small) categories need not preserve idempotent completenes: if $\C$ is idempotent complete and pre-triangulated, then $\C/\D$ is pre-triangulated but need not be idempotent complete.
-We denote by $(\C/\D)^{\pi}$ the idempotent-completed quotient of $\C$ by $\D$.